Matt Marks Impact Fund

 Ligeia Mare is a science fiction electronic fantasy opera written and composed by Damon Davis, performed by Alarm Will Sound with guest vocalists, and supported by the Matt Marks Impact Fund.
 The work tells the story of Cosmo, an awkward adolescent with a special gift of astral projection while dreaming.
 After discovering this power, Cosmo’s jazz pianist father, Cassius, falls ill with brain cancer.
 Due to this ailment, Cassius begins to proclaim that he is actually from Saturn and had forgotten during his crash landing on Earth decades earlier.
 Amidst all of this, Cosmo’s mother Joyce, desperately fights to keep her family afloat while dealing with Cassius’ illness and Cosmo’s overactive imagination.
 Cosmo believes the key to saving his father’s life is somewhere in the stars, he just has to dream his way through them to find it.
 As Cosmo travels the galaxy night after night, the real world and the dream world begin to blur together.
 In these nightly excursions, Cosmo finds power in the dream world that escapes him in the real one.
 Cosmo discovers who he truly is in this dreamland and builds his own myths that turn out to be true.
 In this way, Ligeia Mare is a story of how myths can be a doorway to self-knowledge and reclaiming one’s identity, and how we can find power in our own self-discovery.

 Brittany j.
-Green – Ligeia Mare
+Green – glitch

 photo credit: Shanita Dixon